Best General Liability Insurance Companies for Small Businesses in New York

 On-demand coverage by the hour or day for project-based work, ideal for New York freelancers who activate policies only when working specific jobs.

 To do this, we evaluated over 20,000 business profiles, more than 5,700 customer experience data points and performed in-depth analysis of coverage contracts and endorsements to compare how insurers serve New York businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50% of overall score), customer experience (30% of overall score) and coverage options and terms (20% of overall score) to form an overall rating.
+We then rated each company across affordability (50%), customer experience (30%) and coverage options and terms (20%) to form an overall rating.
 For a detailed breakdown of the metrics, scoring methodology and pricing analysis specific to New York, see our full methodology.

 95%